-Stony Brook University Medical Center is the premier medical research institution in Suffolk County and a central component of Stony Brook University, one of the nation's leading public research universities.
+Stony Brook Medicine is the premier medical research institution in Suffolk County and a central component of Stony Brook University, one of the nation's leading public research universities.
 It was recently named the third most beautiful hospital in the country.
-Located on the grounds of the 1400 acre main campus on Long Island's North Shore, 50 miles east of New York City, the campus is home to nearly 24,000 students.
+Located on the grounds of the 1400-acre main campus on Long Island's North Shore, 50 miles east of New York City, the campus is home to nearly 24,000 students.
 It encompasses an 8,300-seat stadium, sports complex and Staller Center for performing arts.

 The department has been privileged to include many national leaders in academic pathology, including Dr. Arthur Upton (former Director of the National Cancer Institute), Dr. Marvin Kuschner (the founding chair of the department and a pioneer in research of chemical carcinogenesis and cigarette smoking), Dr. Lauren Ackerman (author and founding editor of Ackerman's Surgical Pathology), Dr. Jorge Benach (discoverer of the etiologic agent of Lyme Disease), Dr. Cynthia Kaplan (President of the Society of Pediatric Pathology, 2010-11), Dr. Martha Furie (President of the American Society for Investigative Pathology, 2010-11), and Dr. Eric Spitzer (President of the Academy of Clinical Laboratory Physicians and Scientists, 2012-13).